-Commentators in Germany and Austria predicted economic fallout on Monday, when Poland is to start checking vehicles crossing from Germany in response to controls Berlin re-imposed last autumn.
+Commentators in Germany and Austria predicted economic fallout on Monday, when Poland started checking vehicles crossing from Germany in response to controls Berlin re-imposed last autumn.

-Schmollack said Chancellor Friedrich Merz’s government risks humanitarian values and badly needed foreign labor, “burdening previously friendly relations with Poland” even after Russia’s attack on Ukraine.
+Schmollack said Chancellor Friedrich Merz’s government risks humanitarian values and badly needed foreign labor, “burdening previously friendly relations with Poland” even after Russia’s invasion of Ukraine.

-In Süddeutsche Zeitung, Viktoria Grossmann highlighted citizen patrols led by far-right activist Robert Bąkiewicz, backed by opposition party Law and Justice (PiS) and president-elect Karol Nawrocki.
-The groups plan to target “mainly people with dark skin”, she wrote, citing German police figures showing 3,777 migrant pushbacks since September 2024.
+In Süddeutsche Zeitung, Viktoria Grossmann highlighted Polish citizen patrols led by far-right activist Robert Bąkiewicz, backed by the opposition Law and Justice (PiS) party and President-elect Karol Nawrocki.
+The groups plan to target “mainly people with dark skin,” she wrote, citing German police figures showing 3,777 migrant pushbacks since September last year.

 Business daily Handelsblatt warned the curbs could choke cross-border commerce.
 DIHK director Helena Melnikov said late arrivals of Polish workers might worsen skills shortages in regions such as Brandenburg, whose interior minister Refe Wilke foresaw “huge traffic jams and chaos” affecting hundreds of thousands.

-A widely carried dpa dispatch advised travelers to expect queues until at least 5 August, and said PiS was mixing anti-German sentiment with fear of migrants to gain political ground.
+A widely carried dpa report advised travelers to expect queues until at least August 5, and said PiS was mixing anti-German sentiment with fear of migrants to gain political ground.

-Austria’s Der Standard noted that ten Schengen states, including Germany and Austria, now use temporary internal border checks.
-It quoted liberal Polish Prime Minister Donald Tusk saying Warsaw would “no longer ignore” such moves, reflecting pressure from nationalist opponents and self-styled militia groups.
+Austria’s Der Standard noted that 10 Schengen states, including Germany and Austria, now use temporary internal border checks.

 (jh)